The Aitutaki Nightlife Guide

 The Boat Shed Bar & Grill

-The “Sunset Coast”, otherwise known as the west coast of Aitutaki, has some of Aitutaki’s most revered resorts lining the beach.
+The “Sunset Coast”, also known as the west coast of Aitutaki, features some of Aitutaki’s most renowned resorts along the beach.
 The resorts also make a good place for a tipple, especially as it’s likely that you’ll be staying within walking distance.

 Black Rock Bar